 How to apply

 Application to proceed at General Admission is via the Student Self-Service on CamSIS.
-Tickets for Senate House and the College buffet lunch, for your guests, are also applied for in this way.
+Tickets for Senate House and the College picnic lunch, for your guests, are also applied for in this way.
 All those eligible to graduate at General Admission will be sent information early in Lent term, giving more information on how and when to apply.

 Provisional timetable for the day